 Meet your Country Advisor

 We'd love to hear from you.
 Get in touch with your country team for the latest advice and meet us at virtual and in-person events.

 How We Support You

-Our dedicated international student support services team offer excellent services, including guidance on health and wellbeing, and visa advice.
+Our dedicated international student support team offer excellent services to you while you're a student at NTU, including visa advice, and guidance on your health and wellbeing.

 International and European Applicants FAQs

 Information for international and European applicants about applications, visas and receiving your CAS, travel, arrival and enrolment.